nickSpeaks/SchoolDb/README.md

  Main Entities:

--Customer: Represents users of the store, storing information like name, email (unique), and potentially other details.
+-Customer: Represents users of the store, storing information like name, email (unique), and potentially other details. <br>
--Product: Represents items for sale, including name, description, price, stock level, and other relevant attributes.
+-Product: Represents items for sale, including name, description, price, stock level, and other relevant attributes.  <br>
 -CustomerOrder: Represents a customer's purchase, containing the order date, customer reference, and potentially additional order information.
 -OrderItem: Links a specific customer order with the